 Frozen shoulder is as it sounds: it is a condition where the shoulder joint becomes stiff and painful.
 Also known as adhesive capsulitis, this condition tends to start with a gradual stiffness and worsens over time.
 Typically, it does resolve after one to three years.

 A capsule of connective tissue keeps the shoulder bones, ligaments, and tendons together in the joint space.
-Frozen shoulder occurs when this connective tissue thickens with inflammation.
+Frozen shoulder can occur when this connective tissue thickens with inflammation.
 Scar tissues may develop, which also limits the mobility of this joint.

 Three stages are associated with this condition, and the length of each varies between people.